-- 4.1.1 Major construction work of the third golf course were (i) turfing at Holes 1, 3-18 (ii) sand capping at Holes 1, 9 and 17 (iii) permanent drainage / irrigation system / sub-soil drainage installation at central part (Holes 2 and 17) of East Course, (iv) permanent closed low flow drainage system installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) furnishing work at permanent bridges. - 4.1.2 The Client had reported that she had received complaints from the golfers regarding dust blowing from the works area to the existing golf course at the end-September 2007.
-Complaints related to i.)
-Dust blowing from Hole South 10 works onto the existing South Course and ii.)
-Sand / Dust blowing from the sand stockpile behind Hole East 1 green to Hole South 6.
-It was concluded that the Contractor had not provided sufficient mitigation measures to avoid causing nuisance from the works area. - 4.1.3 The Contractor was reminded to provide sufficient dust suppression measures for loading/unloading activities, rough shaping and haul road (truck traffic). - 4.1.4 Implementation of temporary drains on site was not according to the general principles of TDMP.
-In addition, the water quality results at all identified streams and fresh water inland marsh revealed that improvement and strengthen of temporary drainage system installed on site is required after heavy rains. - 4.1.5 Hydroseeding at scar areas within the East Course was completed before March 2007.
+- 4.1.1 Major construction work of the third golf course were (i) sand capping at Holes 2 and 9, (ii) turfing at Holes 2, 9 & 17 (iii) permanent drainage / irrigation system / sub-soil drainage installation at central part (Holes 2 and 17) of East Course, (iv) permanent closed low flow drainage system installation, (v) hydroseeding at the permanent slope/bare grounds and (vi) furnishing work at permanent bridges. - 4.1.2 The Contractor was reminded to provide sufficient dust suppression measures for loading/unloading activities and haul road (truck traffic). - 4.1.3 No revised submission was received from the Contractor regarding the temporary drainage during the 2 years construction phase, in particular wet seasons.
+Improvement on the implementation of temporary drains on site was not observed.
+As it is in the dry season, the silt runoff from the construction site is expected to be minimal. - 4.1.4 The Contractor was reminded to dispose the construction waste regularly and properly off-site. - 4.1.5 Hydroseeding at scar areas within the East Course was completed before March 2007.
 However, some areas were required re-hydroseeding (due to soil erosion after rain and died out) and will be planted with native shrub.
-Construction waste stockpiles were temporary stored and accumulated at the temporary barging point during this reporting month.
+The Contractor proposed to carry out re-planting work in early spring 2008 before the next wet season come. - 4.1.6 Construction wastes were improperly stockpiles at the edge of the temporary barging point.
 The Contractor was reminded to provide proper container to prevent the waste accidentally dropping into the marine water.
-The Contractor was reminded to dispose more off-site regularly and to submit the chit tickets for our record. - 4.1.6 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 9th September 2007 by licenced Contractor.
+The Contractor was reminded to dispose more off-site regularly and to submit the chit tickets for our record.
+However, the exemption waste account was expired in late October 2007, the Contractor was reminded to submit the renewal information for our record. - 4.1.7 Disposal of temporary stored wastewater from the CHEC's temporary sewage treatment plant was carried out on 17th November 2007 by licenced Contractor.
 However, no water quality report was submitted by CHEC regarding the performance of the sewage treatment plant.
 Therefore, no discharge of sewage effluent from the sewage treatment plant to fresh water inland marsh is allowed.
-The Contractor was continuously reminded to submit the disposal record by the licenced Contractor for record. - 4.1.7 Insufficient mobile toilets were available on site at remote areas, only few units were located at the southern portion of construction site and were in dirty condition.
-The Contractor was reminded to keep the mobile toilets in clean condition. - 4.1.8 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
+The Contractor was continuously reminded to submit the disposal record by the licenced Contractor for record. - 4.1.8 The tentative removal programme for the Contractor's site office will be carry out in early December 2007, the Contractor was reminded not to carry out any construction work at night time unless the Construction Noise Permit (CNP) is renew. - 4.1.9 Insufficient mobile toilets were available on site at remote areas, only few units were located at the central portion of construction site and temporary barging point and were in dirty condition.
+The Contractor was reminded to keep the mobile toilets in clean condition. - 4.1.10 No dredging work has been carried out near to the existing pier for the desalination plant pipelines.
 Summary of implementation status is provided in Annex D.